-Accordingly, the current proposal includes the following amendments to the exotic animal permitting process and permitting requirements:
+Accordingly, the current proposal renames the kennel/cattery permit as a "variance permit", and includes the following amendments to the permitting process and permitting requirements:

-- Applications would be processed and approved or denied through the department rather than through the Animal Control Board. - An animal control officer would continue to conduct site inspections to ensure that the applicant is not violating animal welfare laws, that the premises are capable of being maintained in a sanitary condition and that the animal containment comports with WCC Chapter 55 requirements.
+- Vacating the Animal Control Board. - Replacing the Animal Control Board's kennel/cattery permit approval process with a "variance permit" approval process.

-- An animal control officer would continue to provide neighbor notifications of the application to neighbors residing within 200 feet, and adjacent property. - Standard permit conditions would include: - A completed application to include: - Permittee must submit and maintain behavioral enrichment plan appropriate for each species - If applicable, submit certification that the proposed enclosure comports with zoning requirements - Permittee must submit and maintain an emergency preparedness plan for evacuation/animal escape, and a contingency animal care plan in the event that the applicant is unable to provide care - If applicable, pursuant to NRS 503.597, provide written approval from the department of wildlife prior to importation of exotic animals into the County.
-Permittee must submit and maintain an annual veterinary inspection for each tier 3 exotic animal - Permittee must allow an inspection of the premises where the exotic animal is located upon reasonable notice and at a reasonable time - Permittee must submit a color photograph of each tier 2 or tier 3 animal - Insurance requirements in the amount of \$25,000 for each tier 2 animal and \$250,000 for each tier 3 animal with Washoe County listed as an additional interest - Requirements pertaining to at what times and under what conditions the exotic animal may be removed from its enclosure in accordance with current code - Director of WCRAS will review animal control officer's report and recommendation, and either approve or deny the permit application.
-The Director will also consider: - Animal related complaints pertaining to the residence - Citations for more than one violation of WCC Chapter 55 within one year immediately preceding the application - Neighbor responses to the notification process - The appeal process would be facilitated through the Administrative Hearing Office, rather than go directly to district court
+Applications would be processed and approved or denied through the department, rather than through the Animal Control Board.

-- A person aggrieved by the denial or revocation of a permit has 30 days to appeal with the Administrative Hearing Office. - A person aggrieved by the Administrative Hearing Office decision may continue to file an appeal through district court within 30 days.
+- An animal control officer would continue to conduct site inspections to ensure that the applicant is not violating animal welfare laws, that the premises are capable of being maintained in a sanitary condition and that the animal containment comports with WCC Chapter 55 requirements. - An animal control officer would continue to provide notifications of the application to neighbors residing within 200 feet of the subject property. - Standard permit conditions would include: - All dogs/cats to be micro-chipped - o All dogs must be licensed in accordance with WCC 55.340 - Animal control officers have authority to inspect premises at reasonable times for permit issuance, upon receipt of complaints, and for annual renewal - Addition of the use of the residence or properly contained yard for containment, rather than requiring a kennel (for dogs) - Addition/clarification of kennel sizing appropriations based on adult size of dog from small breed to extra- large breeds - o Emergency preparedness plan for evacuation - Cat enclosures modified to a minimum of 500 cubic feet for 8 cats (rather than Cat Fancier's Association standards) and must provide cats protection from excessive heat/cold temperatures, clean water, food, litter and resting perches - Director of WCRAS will review animal control officer's report and recommendation and either approve or deny the permit application.
+The Director will also consider: - o Any animal related complaints pertaining to the residence - Notice of Civil Penalties or citations for more than one violation of WCC Chapter 55 within one year immediately preceding the application - Neighbor responses to the notification process - The appeal process would be facilitated through the Administrative Hearing Office, rather than go directly to district court - A person aggrieved by the denial or revocation of a permit has 30 days to appeal with the Administrative Hearing Office. - A person aggrieved by the Administrative Hearing Office decision may continue to file an appeal through district court within 30 days.

-Action Taken: During the first reading on January 9, 2018, the Board made a motion to have staff revise the appeal period for permit revocations/denials from 14 days to 30 days, to move raptors to a tier 1 classification, to remove the mandatory spay / neuter requirement from tier 3 animals and to set the date for a second reading on January 23, 2018.
+Action Taken: During the first reading on January 9, 2018, the Board made a motion to have staff revise the appeal period for permit revocations/denials from 14 days to 30 days and set the date for a second reading on January 23, 2018.

 Staff has prepared a revised code draft for possible adoption today, January 23, 2018.
-In accordance with Board direction, staff made the following changes to the code amendment since the first reading: (1) included raptors in the definition of a tier 1 exotic animal, (2) removed the spay/neuter requirement in section 55.660(3), (3) changed the appeal deadline from 14 days to 30 days to appeal a permit denial in section 55.660(6) and (4) changed the appeal deadline from 14 days to 30 days to 30 days to appeal a permit revocation in section 55.670.
+In accordance with Board direction, staff made the following changes to the code amendment since the first reading: (1) changed the appeal deadline from 14 days to 30 days to appeal a permit denial in section 55.420, (2) changed the appeal deadline from 14 days to 30 days to appeal a permit revocation in section 55.450.